 - your legs as a pendulum and

-- your body’s flight trajectory like the flight of a javelin.
+- the body’s flight trajectory like the flight of a javelin.

 As your foot swings in mid air during the flight phase, it acts like a pendulum to swing the foot further forward.
 Ideally, the leg should not go pass beyond the horizontal.
 If your foot is kicked up higher pass the horizontal, the pendulum effect will not be as effective because of energy lost.
 The foot tends to go higher either because of your running style or tight hamstrings.

 A common running fault often observed is where the body moves excessively in the vertical plane, thus not maximising energy moving forward in the horizontal plane instead.
 Like a javelin thrown too high, it covers a long travel distance but doesn’t travel very far forward..